 Affinity Photo is a professional-level tool without the high-end price tag.
 Digital painting, raw editing, professional retouching and multi-layered compositions are among Affinity Photos impressive toolset.
 Features also include advanced lens corrections and best-in-class noise reduction, allowing full control and quality over every image.

 Affinity Photo is also available as a dedicated iPad app.
 The first professional photo editing tool to make its way onto the Apple tablet, it took home the title of Apple App of the year 2017.
-Serif also has a graphic design package, Affinity Designer, which shares the same file format as Affinity Photo, so your all your design tool needs are fully covered.
+Serif also has a graphic design package (Affinity Designer) and a new desktop publishing app (Affinity Publisher), so your all your creative needs are fully covered.

-With a reasonable, one-off price, the latest version of Luminar 2018 is well worth checking out.
+With a reasonable, one-off price, Luminar is well worth checking out.
 It's stuffed with tools for quick and easy photo fixes, including fast automatic corrections for lens distortion, chromatic aberration and removing fringes, as well as more than 40 non-destructive filters to enhance your shots.

 PaintShop Pro has been the budget Photoshop alternative of choice on PC for over 20 years, and it's still holding its own.
-The new 2018 version promises to be easiest, faster and more creative than ever.
-It features ready-made project templates, a built-in screenshot function with a smart capture mode that lets you grab part of the screen, a gradient fill option and improved support for graphics tablets and styluses.
+The 2019 version promises to be easier, faster and more creative than ever.
+New features include creative presets powered by Artificial Intelligence, 360-degree photo editing and enhanced performance, stability and features.

-On top of the standard version, you can pay a little extra for PaintShop Pro 2018 Ultimate, which adds professional-grade raw editing, automatic photo corrections and screen recordings to the mix.
+On top of the standard version, you can pay a little extra for PaintShop Pro 2019 Ultimate, which has been upgraded to include new PhotoMirage Express, Painter Essentials 6, Perfectly Clear 3.5 SE and Corel Aftershot 3.

 Adobe Lightroom allows you to keep all your photography in one place, and organise, edit and share it from anywhere.
 Many creatives opt to use Lightroom as it can tackle the complex image management jobs Photoshop is not designed for, making light work of day-to-day enhancements and raw files.